ruidosujeira/perf-linter/README.md

 - 🗂️ **Docs & DX refresh:** English and Portuguese READMEs showcase the new rules, configuration snippets, and guided examples; `docs/rules/no-heavy-bundle-imports.md` adds rationale/options for security/perf reviews.
 - 🦀 **Rust core (experimental):** a minimal Rust engine now powers ReDoS checks for `no-redos-regex` when available, with JSON I/O and safe fallback to JS if the binary isn’t present.

-See the detailed notes in [docs/changelog/0.5.0.md](docs/changelog/0.5.0.md).
-To opt out of the extra analyzer trace data, keep `debugExplain` set to `false` (the default) or disable it per-rule:
+See detailed notes in [docs/changelog/0.5.0.md](docs/changelog/0.5.0.md).
+To opt out of analyzer trace data, keep `debugExplain` set to `false` (default) or disable per rule:

 ```json
 {